Environmental Law, Policy, and Economics

-Professor and Chair, Department of Environmental Studies, SUNY College of Environmental Science and Forestry
+David A. Sonnenfeld, Professor and Chair, Department of Environmental Studies, SUNY College of Environmental Science and Forestry

 For teachers, students, and active citizens, this comprehensive text clearly and superbly covers the complex subjects of environmental pollution, law, policy, and economics over a broad and dynamic reality.
 A virtuoso achievement by two seasoned scholars and practitioners.

 This is an impressive book that covers a broad variety of topics with clarity and authority.
 Ashford and Caldart provide students with historical context which aids in understanding the purpose and structure of regulatory programs.
 Moreover, important economic and scientific policy themes are seamlessly woven throughout the text giving a rich understanding of the theory and practice underlying various regulatory programs.